Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 Three layers of protection exist:

-1. Equitable obligation of confidence (common law)
+- the equitable obligation of confidence (common law)

 The common law provides some protection even without a contract, but it is much harder to enforce.
-You need to show the information had the necessary quality of confidence, it was imparted in circumstances importing an obligation of confidence, and there was unauthorised use.
+You need to show the information had the necessary quality of confidence, it was imparted in circumstances importing an obligation of confidence and there was unauthorised use.

-With a well-drafted confidentiality clause in the employment contract, you define exactly what is confidential, the obligations during and after employment, and the remedies for breach.
+With a well-drafted confidentiality clause in the employment contract, you define exactly what is confidential, the obligations during and after employment and the remedies for breach.

 When an employee leaves and takes client lists, pricing information or trade secrets, you need to act fast.
 An urgent injunction may be required.